Bank of America Tower (Manhattan): Other lower-level spaces

 The building's Urban Garden Room at 43rd Street and Sixth Avenue, north of the lobby, is open to the public as part of the city's privately owned public space (POPS) program.
-It was designed by Margie Ruddick and sculpted by her mother Dorothy Ruddick.
+It was designed by Margie Ruddick with sculptures by her mother Dorothy.
 The room covers 3500 ft2 and is surrounded by a glass wall that separates it from the lobby.
-The room contains plants such as ferns, mosses, and lichen, some of which are planted on structures like a 25 ft arch or a 7 ft slab.
-Dorothy Ruddick had created the four sculptures in the space shortly before her death.
+Inside are seats and tables, along with plants such as ferns, mosses, and lichen, some of which are planted on Dorothy Ruddick's sculptures.
+The four sculptures in the room, measuring 7 to 25 ft tall, include shapes such as arches and monoliths; they had been sculpted by Dorothy Ruddick shortly before her death.
 The Durst Organization had wanted to create an actual garden, but it dismissed this idea because the sunlight would not have been sufficient to illuminate a garden.
 Shortly after the garden opened in 2010, about three-fourths of the plants were replaced because they had died.

 The interior of Henry Miller's Theatre, which was not protected by landmark status, was completely rebuilt to comply with the Americans with Disabilities Act of 1990.
 Its interior was designed to meet LEED Gold standards.
 The rebuilt theater has 1,055 seats, compared to the 955 seats of the original theater.
 Designed by Cookfox, the theater has artifacts from the original structure.
 For the theater's reconstruction, Severud and Tishman had to excavate the theater as much as 70 ft below street level, since the new theater could not rise above the old facade.
 The theater is acoustically isolated from the upper stories to avoid disrupting Bank of America's traders above.

 There are several commercial spaces at the Bank of America Tower's base.
 One of these is a Burger & Lobster restaurant in the basement, first floor, and second floor, with an entrance from the pedestrian arcade that connects 42nd and 43rd Streets.
 The restaurant is designed with 24 ft windows facing 43rd Street; a staircase connecting the entrance and second-floor dining room; a lobster sculpture; and red dining booths.
 A Bank of America branch is also located at 115 West 42nd Street.
 There is also a Starbucks on the 43rd Street side.